sabrinothman6495/Cookbook---Connect/project-structure-and-breakdown.md

 API and JWT Authentication Specialist (1)
 Files:

-server/utils/tokenUtils.js
-Responsibilities: Create functions for generating and verifying JWT tokens used for authentication.

 client/src/api/nutritionApi.js
 Responsibilities: Implement API calls for fetching nutritional data from the nutrition API.